 Internships are an important aspect of your undergraduate experience allowing you to apply the skills you have gained from your academic pursuits in practical work environments.
 SOC 199: Career Development for Sociology is the starting point for internship preparation.

 Sociology 400 is the Sociology Department's internship course and is one of the options to meet the Capstone Requirement.
 If a student finds an opportunity to participate in an internship program on or off-campus, the student and the undergraduate academic advisor can develop a program of study and research related to the internship.
 The student can then receive academic credit for participating in the internship.
 Permission to enroll in this course will depend on the undergraduate academic advisor and the student formally agreeing on course requirements per the Guidelines for Internships.
+Students should apply for SOC 400 one they have secured an internship using the following application.
+Applications should be submitted to the Undergraduate Academic Advisor via firstname.lastname@example.org.
 An Internship Learning Contract is required as well as concurrent registration in SOC 400: Internships.

 Sociology majors find internship opportunities in a variety of ways: